breadcat/blog.minskio.co.uk/content/quotes.md

 >Hesitation is defeat <!-- sekiro -->

+>Hi, my name is Adobe and I'm a professional software suite <!-- dankpods -->

 >History vindicated Kaczynski

 >Holding onto anger is like drinking poison and expecting the other person to die <!-- fake buddhist quote -->